FabianSieper/countDots/README.md

 ## Usage

 To run it simply run
 `python main.py`.
-You are asked to select wheter you'd like to select a single file or multiple files inside of a folder (type "file" in order to select a single file).
+You are asked to select whether you'd like to select a single file or multiple files inside of a folder (type "file" in order to select a single file).
 The selected file(s) are then processed, the amount of found dots displayed in the command line and an image (or multiple images) are saved under the folder `processedFiles/`.
-These images display which dots were found (green), which dots seem to be merged (yellow) and which areas are'nt detected as dots (red).
+These images display which dots were found (green), which dots seem to be merged (yellow) and which areas aren't detected as dots (red).

 ### Merged dots
 If some of the dots are to close to each other, it can appear that they are a single dot.
 For this, the area found is compared to the maximal set dot size.
 If the area is not _too_ large, the area is divided by the maximal dot-area.
 By this a approximate amount of dots is calculated.